-The Pioneer Valley Golf Club is a relatively young club of just thirty seven years of age.
+The Pioneer Valley Golf Club is a relatively young club with the official opening in 1984.

 It started life as a parcel of 21 hectares of virgin cattle country and light forest land and within two years had become a nine hole golf course.

 In February 1982 a meeting was called at the Marian Community Hall to gauge interest in a proposed golf club in the area.
 A steering committee was formed with the local Marian Police Sergeant, Tom McGurgan, elected as the inaugural President and the Marian Mill Timekeeper, Brian Fiegert, elected the inaugural Secretary.